agilosoftware/objeq/README.md

 objeq (Object Querying) - is a **simple** library that allows POJSO's (Plain-Old JavaScript Objects) to be queried in real-time.

 ### What Does it Do?
 It lets you take a JavaScript Array and query it.
 Querying includes one or more steps of filtering, drill-down, synthesis, sorting and/or aggregation.
-It also optionally allows you generate live results, such that if anything in the original Array changes, the query result will immediately reflect those changes.
+It also optionally allows you to generate dynamic results, such that if anything in the original Array changes, the query result will immediately reflect those changes.

 ### What Doesn't it Do?
 Everything else.